audstanley/minecraftHue/README.md

 The mineCraftHueSetup script will first run an install.
 This will take about a minute.
 Just wait patiently.

- 8.Then a new windows will launch for you to set up philips Hue for minecraft.
+ 8. Then a new windows will launch for you to set up philips Hue for minecraft.
 Follow the instructions: enter your minecraft username, and then you need to run and hit the button on your hue bridge.